Embeddings of semisimple complex Lie groups and cohomological components of modules: Introduction

 The goal of this paper is to address these problems.
-We present a complete solution to the first one.
-The resulting criterion actually gives a solution to problem II as well.
-Problem III is addressed in section \ref{Sec PropCohCom}.
-A complete solution is not given, but some important structural properties of the {\it set of cohomological pairs}
+We present a complete solution to Problem I. The resulting criterion actually gives a solution to Problem II as well.
+Problem III is addressed in Section \ref{Sec PropCohCom}.
+A complete solution is not given, but some important structural properties of the set ${\mc C}$ are established, reducing Problem III to a saturation problem for some finitely generated submonoids of ${\mc P}^+\times\wt{\mc P}^+$.\\

-are found.
-With these properties in place, the description of ${\mc C}$ is reduced to some more concrete questions.\\

-The initial motivation for this study came after the work of Dimitrov and Roth on diagonal embeddings, where the above problems were first addressed, and solved, cf. \cite{Dimitrov-Roth short}, \cite{Dimitrov-Roth long}.
+The initial motivation for this study came after the work of Dimitrov and Roth, \cite{Dimitrov-Roth short}, \cite{Dimitrov-Roth long}, where the above problems were posed and solved for diagonal embeddings.
 It is in this work that the notion of a cohomological component was originally introduced.
 In the case of a diagonal embedding, $X\hookrightarrow X\times X$, K\"unneth's formula allows an interpretation of the pullback as a cup product map